 Development of transportation infrastructure and living environments is steadily progressing, which includes the Tsukuba Express (TX), Metropolitan Inter-City Expressway, Narita International Airport and Ibaraki airport, leading to Tsukuba Science City’s advancement in becoming a global center for research exchange.

 In this situation, Tsukuba Science City Liaison Council for Promotion of Research Exchange [Tsukukenkyo ] and Tsukuba science City Council [ Kengakukyo ] were merged into Tsukuba Science City Network [Tsukukyo ] in June 2004.

-Furthermore, I hope to work with all member institutions to push on forward [The 5th Science and Technology Base Plan], [ The 3rd guidelines for science and technology promotion in IBARAKI ] and [ the Tsukuba Communiqué] adopted at [the G7 Science and Technology Ministers’ Meeting in Tsukuba Ibaraki in May 2016].
+Furthermore, I hope to work with all member institutions to push on forward [The 5th Science and Technology Base Plan], [The 3rd guidelines for science and technology promotion in IBARAKI ] developed in 2016 and [ the Tsukuba Communiqué] adopted at [the G7 Science and Technology Ministers’ Meeting in Tsukuba Ibaraki in May 2016].